nikic/Phlexy/README.md

 `Stateless\UsingPregReplace` is an extension of the compiled regex approach, where the looping through the regular expression is done by (mis)using `preg_replace_callback`.

-As the above performance measurments show, the `Simple` approach is a good bit slower than using compiled regexes.
-For the CVS data it's only 1.17 times faster, but the difference significantly increases the more regular expressions there are.
-E.g. lexing of the alphabet on a random string is more than twice as fast.
-For lexing PHP the compiled approach is five times as fast.
+`Stateless\UsingMarks` and `Stateful\UsingMark` use the `(*MARK)` mechanism that was exposed in PHP 5.5.

-The `preg_replace` trick makes the whole thing another bit faster.
-Sadly `preg_replace` can't be used for stateful lexers, at least I couldn't figure out a fast way to do the state transitions.
+As the above performance measurments show, the `Simple` approach is a good bit slower than using a compiled regex approach.
+Mark based implementation perform much better than group offset based ones.
+The benefits increase with lexer size: For the CSV lexer there is relatively little difference, while for the PHP lexer the mark based implementation is 25x faster than the naive one.

  [lexing_blog_post]: http://nikic.github.com/2011/10/23/Improving-lexing-performance-in-PHP.html
  [php_lexer_definition]: https://github.com/nikic/Phlexy/blob/master/examples/phpLexerDefinition.php